Pictures showing the two beetles.

 The State of New Hampshire Emerald Ash Borer Quarantine Compliance Agreement- Treatment Options- for forest products.

 8X11 poster for the emerald ash borer quarantine areas in Hillsborough, Merrimack and Rockingham Counties, New Hampshire.
 Updated 10/30/2014

 A collection of publications and presentations related to invasive plants including: What is an invasive; Identification guide to invasive plants; Controlling invasives on woodlots; and methods for disposal.

-A website of the N.H.
-Invasive Plant Outreach Group.
-Comprehensive with iinformation about laws, identification, control, management, disposal, and links to many other websites.
+A website of with comprehensive information about laws, identification, control, management, disposal, and links to many other websites.